JL262626/jacklerobotics.com/_projects/demo-project/index.md

 ### c, User Interface
 - The main ESP32 hosts a local web server through its own Access Point, allowing any device to connect without external Wi‑Fi.
 - The interface is built using HTML, CSS, and JavaScript, with a WebSocket connection enabling real‑time visualisation of the ball’s position, PID vectors, and responsive control inputs.
 - Users can adjust PID gains, select geometric path‑following modes, or click directly on the display to set a target point.
+{% include image-gallery.html images="BOB_slide_mode.jpg" height="500" %}
+###  User Interface
 <br>

 ## Adding a hozontal line